 - Tension pneumothorax → cardiac failure

-- Mediastinal flutter in case of open pneumothorax → hemodynamic shock
+- Mediastinal flutter in open pneumothorax → hemodynamic shock

 - Hemothorax in cases of trauma

 - Post-surgical/procedural complications

 We list the most important complications.
 The selection is not exhaustive.